americanexpress/one-app/docs/api/modules/App-Configuration.md

 The `webManifest` key is used to set up a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) as part of the PWA group of technologies.
 It allows `one-app` to be installed onto a device with support for a more native experience using web technologies.
+The `webManifest` can also be a `Function` and is passed the `clientConfig` as the only argument.

 **Shape**
 ```js